Review: The Globe’s Swan Restaurant, London England

 The mushroom risotto dish was a work of art!
 The huge ball looked majestic as it sat on a throne of quince aioli like a mighty King, while autumn fruits lounged around the plate or court as it would seem.
 I especially enjoyed the risotto in conjunction with the quince aioli.
 It offered a glorious garlic flavor with a hint of citrus.
 This merged especially well with the umami earthiness of the risotto.

 Soon we realized Troilus & Cressida would be starting soon at the Theatre, so we skipped dessert and started to gather our things.
-Kevin was back to escort us to the show, and even brought additional cocktails for us to take into the theatre.
+Kevin was back to escort us to the show, and he even brought additional cocktails for us to take into the theatre.
 Unlike Broadway, the Brits allow food and drink into their theaters.
 I always loved that.
 We had an amazing meal at the Swan Restaurant.
 If you are visiting London, you should definitely partake in a meal here.
-Or have dinner and attend a show.
+Or, better yet have dinner and attend a show.
 Make a night of it.
 The restaurant also offers afternoon tea.
 The views alone are incredible, but I can now attest that the cuisine, and service are also exceptional.
 Swan Restaurant, 21 New Globe Walk, Bankside, London; https://swanlondon.co.uk